tozd/gitlab-config/README.md

 go install gitlab.com/tozd/gitlab/config/cmd/gitlab-config@main
 ```

-There is also a [read-only GitHub mirror available](https://github.com/tozd/gitlab-config),
-if you need to fork the project there.

 ## Usage

 The tool provides three commands:

-* `get` allows you to retrieve existing configuration of GitLab project and
+- `get` allows you to retrieve existing configuration of GitLab project and
   store it into an editable YAML file.
-* `set` updates the GitLab project's configuration based on the configuration
+- `set` updates the GitLab project's configuration based on the configuration
   in the file.
-* `sops` integrates [SOPS fork](https://github.com/tozd/sops) as a command.
+- `sops` integrates [SOPS fork](https://github.com/tozd/sops) as a command.
   The fork supports using comments to select values to encrypt and
   computing MAC only over values which end up encrypted.

 This enables multiple workflows:

-* You can use `gitlab-config get` to backup project's configuration.
+- You can use `gitlab-config get` to backup project's configuration.
-* You can first use `gitlab-config get` and then `gitlab-config set` to
+- You can first use `gitlab-config get` and then `gitlab-config set` to
   copy configuration from one project to another.
-* You can use `gitlab-config set` inside a CI job to configure the project
+- You can use `gitlab-config set` inside a CI job to configure the project
   every time configuration file stored in the repository is changed.
-* You can have one repository with configuration files for many projects.
+- You can have one repository with configuration files for many projects.
   A CI job then configures projects when their configuration files change.
-* Somebody changed project's configuration through web UI and you want to see
+- Somebody changed project's configuration through web UI and you want to see
   what has changed, comparing `gitlab-config get` output with your backup.

 Output of `gitlab-config get` can change through time even if you have not